-Read assigned web sources and write weekly response essays as well as write and submit a midterm essay on a topic the instructor chooses to assess student learning.
-The final essay is a topic that adds to and continues the midterm essay.
+Read assigned web sources and write weekly response essays as well as write and submit a midterm essay on a topic students choose from the disciplines and periods studied during the first half of the semester.
+The final essay is a topic the instructor assigns.
+Students will analyze competing and contradictory visions of the "good" at conflict in a current national or international issue.